openvinotoolkit/openvino/src/frontends/tensorflow/README.md

     click ovms "https://github.com/openvinotoolkit/model_server"
 ```

-The MO tool and MO Python API now uses the TensorFlow Frontend as the default path for conversion to IR.
+The MO tool and MO Python API now use the TensorFlow Frontend as the default path for conversion to IR.
 Known limitations of TF FE are described [here](https://docs.openvino.ai/latest/openvino_docs_MO_DG_TensorFlow_Frontend.html).

 ## Key contacts